iitis/CumulantsFeatures.jl/README.md

 julia> function cumfsel(C2::SymmetricTensor{T,2}, CN::SymmetricTensor{T, N}, f::String, k::Int = n) where {T <: AbstractFloat, N}

 ```
-The "norm" uses the norm of the higher-order cumulant's tensor, this is a benchmark method for comparison.
+The "norm" uses the norm of the higher-order cumulant tensor, this is a benchmark method for comparison.

 The "mev" uses only the corrlelation matrix, see: C. Sheffield, 'Selecting band combinations from multispectral data', Photogrammetric Engineering and Remote Sensing, vol. 51 (1985)